-For the animal kingdom, communication is vital to surviving.
-Animals do not have a complex vocal communication repertoire as humans do, so they must find other ways to interact with one another.
-Opossums use a small number of body signals.
-However, the majority of their communication is through vocalizations.
+In the animal kingdom, communication is vital to survival.
+Animals do not have the complex vocal repertoire as humans do, so they must find other ways to interact with one another.
+Opossums use a small number of body signals, but most of their communication is through vocalizations.

-The North American opossum makes a hissing sound or a low growl when threatened or angry and a clicking sound to attract the attention of their young.
+The Virginia opossum makes a hissing sound or a low growl when threatened or angry and a clicking sound to attract the attention of its young.
 Young opossums often make a sneezing sound.
-Opossums are usually silent, so there is generally more than one if you hear them in your house.
+Opossums are usually silent, so there is often more than one if you hear them in your house.

 Some animals use chemical signals called pheromones, and others use body language, much like dogs and cats.
 Let’s look at how opossums communicate.